Nusiq/modular-mc-docs/docs/concepts/module-structure.md

             📄 magic_missile.ts
 ```

-Each directory with a `_map.ts` file is processed as an independent module, regardless of nesting level.
+Each directory with a {ref}`_map.ts<the-map-ts-file>` file is processed as an independent module, regardless of nesting level.

 ## Module Processing Order